U.S. Route 50

 U.S. Route 50 or U.S. Highway 50 (US 50) is a major east–west route of the U.S. Highway system, stretching 3019 mi from Interstate 80 (I-80) in West Sacramento, California, to Maryland Route 528 (MD 528) in Ocean City, Maryland, on the Atlantic Ocean.
 Until 1972, when it was replaced by Interstate Highways west of the Sacramento area, it extended (by way of Stockton, the Altamont Pass, and the Bay Bridge) to San Francisco, near the Pacific Ocean.
 The Interstates were constructed later and are mostly separate from this route.
 It generally serves a corridor south of I-70 and I-80 and north of I-64 and I-40.

 The route runs through mostly rural desert and mountains in the western United States, with the section through Nevada known as "The Loneliest Road in America".
 In the Midwest, US 50 heads through mostly rural areas of farms as well as a few large cities including Kansas City, Missouri; St. Louis, Missouri; and Cincinnati, Ohio.

 The route continues into the eastern United States, where it passes through the Appalachian Mountains in West Virginia before heading through Washington, D.C.
-From there, US 50 continues through Maryland as a high-speed road to Ocean City.
+From there, US 50 continues through Maryland as a high-speed partially limited access road.
+It crosses the Chesapeake Bay on the Chesapeake Bay Bridge and then continues on Maryland’s eastern shore to Ocean City.

 Signs at each end give the length as 3073 mi, but the current distance is slightly less due to realignments since that figure was calculated.
-US 50 passes through a total of 12 states; California, Nevada, Utah, Colorado, Kansas, Missouri, Illinois, Indiana, Ohio, West Virginia, Virginia, and Maryland, as well as the District of Columbia.
+US 50 passes through a total of 12 states: California, Nevada, Utah, Colorado, Kansas, Missouri, Illinois, Indiana, Ohio, West Virginia, Virginia, and Maryland, as well as the District of Columbia.

 US 50 was created in 1926 as part of the original U.S. Highway system.
 The original route planned in 1925 ran from Wadsworth, Nevada, east to Annapolis, Maryland, along several auto trails including the Lincoln Highway, Midland Trail, and the National Old Trails Road.
 The final 1926 plan had US 50 running from Sacramento, California, east to Annapolis with a gap in west Utah that was bridged by running the route north via Salt Lake City before rerouting it to US 6 in the 1950s.
 US 50 was extended west from Sacramento to San Francisco in the 1930s, replacing US 48; this was reversed in 1964 when I-580 replaced much of the route between the two cities.
 In addition, US 50 was extended east from Annapolis to Ocean City prior in 1949, replacing a portion of US 213.
 US 50 had two split configurations into US 50N and US 50S, one in Kansas and another in Ohio and West Virginia; both of these instances have been removed.